willbidstrup/data_science_explorer/content/about.md

 date: "2018-03-10"
 ---

->““Exploration is curiosity put into action.”
+>“Exploration is curiosity put into action.”
 > ― **Don Walsh**

 Welcome to my personal learning journal where I share snippets of code, works-in-progress, thoughts, experiments, analyses, wrangling, visualizing, modelling and anything else I do with data.

-I've found this site useful to store things I learn and mistakes I've made.

 I'm Australian born, New Guinea raised, living in Adelaide.